Winterize Your Gutters Now to Avoid Regret Down the Road

 Winterize Your Gutters

 When gutters fill with leaves, sticks and other debris, this can cause clogs and result in water creeping under the roof and sometimes, into the foundation.
 Clogged gutters can also lead to ice dams in the winter.
 That’s why it’s important to be cleaning out your gutters every so often.
-Here are 25 hints for fixing roof and gutter issues.

 The Best Way to Clean Your Gutters: